 In New Haven, and throughout the U.S., distraction is among the leading causes of motor vehicle accidents.
-Whether talking on the phone, reading a text message or even conversing with a passenger, distractions can take motorists’ attentions off of the road and the task of driving.
+Whether talking on the phone, reading a text message or even conversing with a passenger, distractions can take motorists’ attention off of the road and the task of driving.
 As a result of such accidents, other drivers, and their passengers, may suffer serious injuries, such as brain trauma, which can have lasting effects.

 According to reports, a 15-month-old boy sustained a traumatic brain injury in a car accident that occurred in Minnesota recently.
 It was reported that the toddler underwent surgery for treatment of his injuries, but no further information has been disclosed regarding his updated condition or his prognosis.
 The boy’s mother, who was driving at the time of the collision, as well as another passenger in the vehicle, was also injured in the accident.